 Civil privileges can properly be termed as “rights,” since a “right” is merely defined as a “just claim,” as found in the 1828 Noah Webster Dictionary.
 But, for the purpose of semantical precision, we must understand the differences in source between that of fundamental rights, and that of acquired civil rights.
 Society itself is based on an implied social compact that surrounds the unalienable fundamental rights and duties of the individuals that make it up.
 None of those individuals’ respective rights are of any more value than anyone else’s, and therefore, even those inalienable privileges that come as a result of the social compact, must be equal to all for it to maintain harmony with natural law.
 [Yet, in a sense, it should be pointed out, that some may logically consider fundamental rights a inalienable, not in relation to other mortal men on this planet, but in relation to the God that they view as their Creator.]

-As was explained by the great revolutionary patriot and author Thomas Paine:
+As was explained by The Father of the American Republic, the great revolutionary patriot and author, Thomas Paine:

 “Man did not enter into society to become worse than he was before, nor to have fewer rights than he had before, but to have those rights better secured.
 His natural rights are the foundation of all his civil rights…

 Natural rights are those which appertain to man in right of his existence.
 Of this kind are all the intellectual rights, or rights of the mind, and also all those rights of acting as an individual for his own comfort and happiness, which are not injurious to the natural rights of others.
 Civil rights are those which appertain to man in right of his being a member of society.
 Every civil right has for its foundation some natural right pre-existing in the individual, but to the enjoyment of which his individual power is not, in all cases, sufficiently competent...”
 (The Rights of Man)